 2. Support Systems

 Most people who have maintained sobriety for decades will tell you that it wouldn’t have been possible without a reliable and accessible support system.
-Support takes a different form for each individual, but for many people, it is a combination of therapists, family, and friends and peer support groups.
+Support takes a different form for each individual, but for many people, it is a combination of therapists, family members, and friends and peer support groups.
 Twelve-step programs like Alcoholics Anonymous and Narcotics Anonymous are a source of daily support for many people in recovery.

 3. Community Reinforcement Approach